kpi-zone/SORA/docs/bi/metabase.md

 ## Setup & Configuration

 Metabase is included in the Vero Docker setup.
-It runs on:
+It runs at:

 ```bash
 http://localhost:3000